ChristianNikodemus/meet/README.md

 I should be able to specify the number of events I want to see in the list of returned events.
 So that I do not get overwhelmed with the amount of events within the list at one time.

-##### Scenario 1: When the user hasn’t specified a number, 32 is the default number.
+##### Scenario 1: When the user hasn’t specified a number, 12 is the default number.

-Given the user has opened the app.
+Given a user is on the main page
-When a list is returned to the user.
+When the user hasn’t specified a number of events
-Then only 32 events will be shown to the user to start off.
+Then the default amount of events will be shown

 ##### Scenario 2: User can change the number of events they want to see.

-Given the user has opened the app.
+Given a user is on the main page
-When the user selects the specified number of events they’d like to see.
+When a user specifies the number of events
-Then the list will show the amount of events depending on that specified number.
+Then the specified number of events is displayed

 #### Feature 4: Use the App When Offline